Cairns Seniors Community Housing Project

 Indigenous Engagement

-• Identify opportunities for cadetships, apprenticeships or traineeships for Indigenous people onsite.
+- Identify and support opportunities for cadetships, apprenticeships, or traineeships for First Nations people on site.

-• Develop relationships with Indigenous housing organisations to promote accommodation opportunities for Indigenous people onsite and develop relationships with local Indigenous organisations and service provides in the Cairns region in support of services provision onsite.
+- Build partnerships with First Nations housing organisations to promote accommodation opportunities for First Nations people and connect with local First Nations organisations and service providers in Cairns to support services provision on-site.